utzhang/Jiaxigu.github.io/_posts/2017-11-27-ternary-operator-python.md

 ## Why position matters

-As you may notice, when we use only the `if` statement, it's positoned after the `for`-`in` iterator.
+As you may notice, when we use only the `if` statement, it's positioned after the `for`-`in` iterator.
 It's because the **iterator filter** `if` can be only used on iterators or iteration generators, which is a list here.
 But a **ternary conditional operator** can't be used on iterators since an iterator can't be evaluated.

 ## Performance